b-dmitry1/BIOS/README.md

 * Lower memory test with continuous mode to help debugging FPGA SDRAM controller
 * Very compact Video BIOS
 * Minimal SVGA functionality enough to run hi-res games like "Heroes Of Might and Magic" and "Transport Tycoon"
-* Support add-on ROM chips (see config.inc)
+* Supports add-on ROM chips (see config.inc)
 * BIOS disk hypercall for emulators
 * SPI mode SD-card support on FPGA boards
-* Very simplified USB HID device support on FPGA boards
+* Very simplified USB HID device support for FPGA boards
 * Good for a systems without video adapter
 * Customizable SPI/USB drivers
+* A20 line and PLL control (frequency multiplier for 486)

 ### Known problems
 * No 32-bit functions